offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} endpoints` - A low-level kind that's used to map a service to the pods it routes to.
 In other words, an endpoints (note the plural) object is an abstraction that references a pod.

  * `{bm} ingress` - A kind that acts as an HTTP-based frontend that routes and load balances incoming external requests to the correct service.
 This kind is an interface without an implementation, meaning that Kubernetes doesn't have anything built-in to handle ingress.
-Implementations of this interfaces are referred to as ingress controllers and are provided by third-parties.
+Implementations of these interfaces are referred to as ingress controllers and are provided by third-parties.

  * `{bm} replica set` - A kind that ensures a certain number of pod replicas are running at any time.